 The English - Secondary Education (grades 9-12) degree concentration prepares teacher candidates who the right knowledge, skills and dispositions to effectively teach English in secondary schools.
 The program gives more emphasis to the professional education core and pedagogy and is designed to provide a study of language, including acquisition of language, dialect, levels of usage, semantics, grammatical analysis, and the nature and development of language.

 The mission of the Special Education: General Curriculum concentration is to produce graduates who have a profound knowledge of teaching students with disabilities.
 Candidates enrolled in the program will be prepared to provide research-validated instruction and behavior supports to assist students who are enrolled in the North Carolina Standard Course of Study Curriculum.
 The goals of the Special Education: General Curriculum program are to offer a program designed to help candidates (1) provide intensive and explicit individual and small group instruction for students who are performing below grade level; (2) plan and maintain positive behavior supports for students with disabilities; (3)collaborate with general education teachers to help maintain students with disabilities at grade level in the standard curriculum;(4) provide leadership in implementing special education procedures and policies; and special education consultation with general education teachers, parents and other professionals.

-The Master of Arts in Teaching (MAT) is a 39-credit graduate program that consists of two phases and is designed primarily for individuals with a non-teaching bachelor’s degree, who are interested in obtaining a teacher’s license in Middle Grades Education (English/language arts, science, or mathematics) or in Special Education (General Curriculum).
+The Master of Arts in Teaching (MAT) is a 33-39-credit graduate program that designed primarily for individuals with a non-teaching bachelor’s degree, who are interested in the areas of Middle Grades Education (MGE), Special Education (SPE) or Teaching English as a Second Language (TESL).
+Students who complete the MAT internship may qualify for a teacher’s license in Middle Grades Education (English/language arts, science, or mathematics) or in Special Education (General Curriculum).